marcoavol/wanderland-client/README.md

 Creates a ./dist/wanderland-client folder with the compiled files

-2) In the root folder of the app, create a file nginx.conf containing:
+2) In the root folder of the app, create nginx configuration files for use with local or deployment mode.
+Local:
 ```
 events{}
 http {